Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

     float: right;
 }
 .center {
-    margin-left: 100px;  /* Offset equal to the width of the left div */
-    margin-right: 100px; /* Offset equal to the width of the right div */ }
+    margin: 0 100px; /* Margin equals the width of the side divs to prevent overlap */ }
 ```
 **Pros**: Broad compatibility with older browsers.